 Evolution of Chianti wine

 The notable evolution of Chianti is further illustrated through its labeling system.
-While once limited by restrictive regulations requiring specific proportions of grape varieties, modern-day Chiantis now offer more flexibility for grape blending options, allowing winemakers to showcase their creativity while still maintaining the wine’s fundamental character.
+While once limited by restrictive regulations requiring specific proportions of grape varieties, modern-day Chiantis now offer more flexibility for grape blending options, including the use of various red grapes.
+This allows winemakers to showcase their creativity while still maintaining the wine’s fundamental character.

 Furthermore, the introduction of single vineyard bottlings has highlighted the terroir-driven variations that exist within this renowned wine region.
 From sensorial experiences to historical significance, exploring all aspects of Chianti wines is an adventure well worth undertaking for